35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Sisyphus Theater is mainly Greek Theatre-inspired, with some bowl-style design elements.

-Do Not Say: Do not present it as a pure one-to-one Greek Theatre copy.
+Accuracy Note: Avoid presenting it as a pure one-to-one Greek Theatre copy.

 Source: Sisyphus Theater Source